 Let’s start by discovering the essential concepts behind online conversion.

-Too many companies jump into conversion optimization without a real conversion optimization plan or a methodology to identify candidate areas of optimization.
+Too many companies jump into conversion rate optimization without a real conversion optimization plan or a methodology to identify candidate areas of optimization.
 Very often, the process is too simplistic and does not consider website visitors in a meaningful way.

 CRO is a comprehensive process that only succeeds when it involves two elements: